makrai/notes/yang1810-GEM-param-free-sentence-embed-orth-basis-EMNLP.md

 * In this paper, we propose Geometric Embedding (GEM), based entirely on
   * linear combination of the sentence’s word embeddings lies in the subspace
   * each word may bring in a novel orthogonal basis to the existing subspace
-  * new basis can be considered as the new semantic meaning brought in by this
+  * new basis can be considered as the new semantic meaning brought in
     * orthogonal part can indicate the intensity of this new meaning
 * QR factorization of the word embedding matrix A
   * QR decomposition: decomposition of a matrix A into a